Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 What Makes a Passport Powerful?

 A passport's "power" is typically measured by the number of countries it allows you to visit without needing a visa in advance.
-The more countries you can access easily, the more valuable your passport is in terms of global mobility.
+At this time, the factors influencing these rankings include:

 • #1: Singapore - Access to 195 countries